KazhimRycerz/KazhimRycerz/README.md

 - developer and organiser of more than 50 international practical workshops in lighting design in public spaces
 - creator of the largest convention on lighting design wordwide with more than 2000 international attendees each event
 - project developer for museums, public and private

-- currently learning full stack web development front- and backend.
+- full stack web development front- and backend.

 ### My strengths are
 - conceptional and strategic work